 Why Richard does this work

-Collaborating with students, colleagues and community partners to make a positive difference in the world
+Working in collaboration with faculty, staff, students and community partners to have a positive impact on the world

 Fun fact

-I play ice hockey, and I was born and raised in Ithaca.
+I love hiking gorges and playing ice hockey.
+And I was born and raised in Ithaca, NY